 1. How Much Does a Masai Mara Safari Cost?

-How much a Kenya safari in Masai Mara costs is dependent on your choice of accommodation, transport, and the level of luxury you desire.
+The cost of a Kenya safari in Maasai Mara is dependent on your choice of accommodation, transport, and the level of luxury you desire.
 That said, there are Maasai Mara Safari Packages for everyone, from budget to luxury travellers.
 Below are some of the safari packages we offer and their prices.

 |Type of Kenya Masai Mara Safari||Masai Mara Safari Cost||Suggested Accommodation|

 |3 days Masai Mara Budget safari for a couple||GBP 550 per person using a safari land-cruiser||

 |3 Days Mid Luxury Masai Mara package for a couple||GBP 800 per person using a safari land-cruiser||

 |3 Days Luxury Masai Mara Tour Packages||GBP 1405 per person based on two people travelling together||

 |3 Days Masai Mara Flying Safari||GBP 2,150 (Two-way ticket)

 Game drives in an open safari land-cruiser

 Now, there are a few downsides to scheduling your Masai Mara holiday packages in this season.
-First, the park experiences a spike in tourists,s which means it will be a little crowded and the accommodation a little pricier.
+First, the park experiences a spike in tourists, which means it will be a little crowded and the accommodation a little pricier.

 The rainy season of November 1st to December 15th is another excellent time to schedule Masai Mara Safari Packages.

-Other advantages of this season include;
+Other advantages of this season include:

 - A less busy park